FyroxEngine/rg3d.rs/src/_posts/2024-01-24-fyrox-game-engine-0.33.md

 ## IO Abstraction

 It is now possible to use new IO abstraction to add support for virtual file systems.
+It could be used to provide access to assets located in ZIP-archives for example.

 ![resource io](/assets/0.33/resource_loader.png)